-Horizontal price fixing: That is between competitors in a particular product.
-It was most famously done by OPEC.
-Although the countries do fix prices on oil, they are government, not commercial, entities.
-That makes them beyond U.S. antitrust laws, according to a 1979 U.S. District Court decision.
+Horizontal price fixing: That is among competitors of a particular product.
+It was most famously done by the Organization of the Petroleum Exporting Countries.
+Although the countries do fix oil prices, they are government, not commercial entities.
+That makes them beyond the reach of U.S. antitrust laws, according to a 1979 U.S. District Court decision.

-2006: At least 20 airlines were caught fixing the price of shipping international air cargo.
-They were fined $3 billion.
+2006: At least 21 airlines were caught fixing the price of shipping international air cargo.
+They were fined almost $2 billion.

-2010 - 2014: The government fined Bridgestone $425 million for its price fixing in car parts.
+2010 to 2014: The government fined Bridgestone $425 million for its price fixing in car parts.
 The four-year investigation found 26 companies that agreed to fix prices.
-It included a wide array of products, including starter motors, seat belts and 150 more parts.
+It included a wide array of products, including starter motors, seat belts, and 150 more parts.
 Companies agreed to $2 billion in fines.
-The European Commission charged another $1.3 billion on five makers.
+The European Commission charged another the equivalent of $1.3 billion on five makers.

 Why Price Fixing Is Illegal

 Price fixing disrupts the normal laws of demand and supply.
 It gives monopolies an edge over competitors.
 It's not in the best interest of consumers.
-They impose higher prices on customers, reduce incentives to innovate and raise barriers to entry.
-Overcharging costs consumers in poor countries as much as those countries receive in foreign aid.
+They impose higher prices on customers, reduce incentives to innovate, and raise barriers to entry.
+Overcharging costs consumers in developing countries as much as their countries receive in foreign aid.

-Collusion has been illegal in America since passage of the Sherman Act in 1890.
+Collusion has been illegal in America since the passage of the Sherman Act in 1890.
 But the nation’s enforcers started to get tough only when the brazenness of the lysine conspiracy became clear in the 1990s.
-(Source: "Cartels: Just One More Fix," The Economist, March 29, 2014.)